Drive sales on autopilot with ecommerce-focused features

 Why we recommend it

-AcyMailing keeps email marketing inside WordPress, where you already work, eliminating the learning curve of external platforms.
-The automatic post-to-newsletter feature means your latest content reaches subscribers without manual copying and formatting every week.
+AcyMailing keeps email marketing inside WordPress, where you already work.
+The automatic post-to-newsletter feature means your latest content reaches subscribers without manual copying or formatting.
+It’s a significant time-saver for content-driven sites and blogs.

 This article was researched and written by our experts following a precise process.

-Omnisend leads with pre-built abandoned cart sequences and SMS follow-ups that activate immediately.
-Retainful’s magic links restore cart contents without login requirements, while FluentCRM tracks revenue per email campaign.
+Omnisend leads with pre-built abandoned cart sequences and SMS follow-ups that activate immediately after connecting your store.
+Retainful’s magic links restore cart contents without login requirements.
+FluentCRM tracks revenue per email campaign and keeps all data on your server.

-Start by choosing between self-hosted options like FluentCRM or external platforms like Omnisend.
-Install the plugin, then focus on capturing emails through checkout forms and exit popups before building complex automation sequences that might overwhelm new subscribers.
+Start by choosing between a self-hosted option like FluentCRM or an external platform like Omnisend.
+Install the plugin, then focus on capturing emails through checkout forms and exit popups.
+Start with simple automation sequences and build from there.

 TABLE OF CONTENTS